theRealAph/ScopeLocals/README.md

 local.
 For example, a privileged method may need to connect to a database with a less-privileged set of credentials.

-Another use for non-string results is when formatting messages for logging.
+Another use is when formatting messages for logging.
 Many logging calls are for debug information, and often debug logging is turned off.
 Many frameworks allow you to provide a Supplier<String> for log messages that is only invoked if the message is actually going to be logged, to avoid the overhead of formatting a string that is going to be thrown away.
-A lazy policy object could produce Supplier<String> rather than String itself.

 ```
 class ServerFramework {